What to do to publish or copy records

 • records in the collection which are protected as Crown copyright.

 Crown copyright can exist in material made, commissioned or first published by the ‘Crown’.
 Not all government agencies are considered part of the Crown.
-The following table provides guidance on which agencies are and are not.
+The following table provides general guidance on which agencies are and are not part of the 'Crown'.

 6. Where PROV cannot grant permission for reuse

-If a government agency does not form part of the Crown, then PROV cannot grant permission to re-use (publish) records which have been created by or commissioned on behalf of this agency.
+If a government agency does not form part of the Crown, then PROV cannot grant permission to publish or reuse records which have been created by or commissioned on behalf of this agency.
 PROV also cannot give permission for copyright material in records created by private individuals or organisations because these are also not owned by the ‘Crown’.
 It is the responsibility of researchers to find and obtain permissions from the current copyright owners when seeking to publish records.
 PROV cannot undertake to find copyright owners on your behalf.
-Researchers who cannot identify or trace the owner of copyright in a record may wish to consult the Australian Copyright Council publication Orphan Works available from their website.

 PROV will ordinarily grant a licence to Crown Copyright records to researchers, unless special circumstances apply.